hujhax/austin-improv-wiki/Troupes/Bridgeport Women's Correctional Facility Short Form Players.md

 This run included a show at [[Festivals/The 2006 Out of Bounds Comedy Festival|The 2006 Out of Bounds Comedy Festival]].
 The last performance on record for that incarnation is a 4/27/07 performance in *[[Shows/The Threefer|The Threefer]]*.

-The troupe returned to [[ColdTowne]] in June 2014 for a run of Saturday-night shows, as the "Bridgeport Correctional Facility Short Form Impromptu Skit Players", with the following cast:
+The troupe returned to [[Theatres/ColdTowne|ColdTowne]] in June 2014 for a run of Saturday-night shows, as the "Bridgeport Correctional Facility Short Form Impromptu Skit Players", with the following cast:
 * [[Performers/Chrissy Shackleford|Chrissy Shackleford]]
 * [[Performers/Cortnie Jones|Cortnie Jones]]
 * [[Performers/Courtney Hopkin|Courtney Hopkin]]